replay-framework/replay/README.md

 * Move `app/play.plugins` to `conf/` and add all plugins you need explicitly (see the section on "Plugins").
 * Add the `app/<appname>/Application.java` and `app/<appname>/Module.java` (see the [RePlay example project](https://github.com/asolntsev/criminals/tree/master/app/criminals) for inspiration).
 * Play1's [`PropertiesEnhancer`](https://github.com/playframework/play1/blob/master/framework/src/play/classloading/enhancers/PropertiesEnhancer.java) was removed.
   * This enhancer reduces the boilerplate needed to make classes adhere to the "Java Bean" standard.
 In short: a *bean* is a Java class that (1) implements `java.io.Serializable`, (2) implements public getter/setter methods for accessing the state, and (3) implements the default constructor (a public constructor that takes no arguments).
 All `@Entity` annotated classes (e.g. model classes) should adhere to the Bean standard.
-Play1's `PropertiesEnhancer` creates the default constructor in case it is absent, creates getter/setter methods and intercepts access to public member fields (`obj.memberField;` and `obj.memberField = newValue;`) and replaces those with calls to the corresponding getter/setter methods.
+Play1's `PropertiesEnhancer` creates the default constructor in case it is absent, creates getter/setter methods and rewrites direct access to Entities' public member fields (e.g.: `obj.memberField;` and `obj.memberField = newValue;`) to calls to the corresponding getter/setter methods.
   * In for a large part the model code still works: adherence to the Java Bean standard is not strictly enforced.
   * In some cases the model code does not work without Play1's PropertiesEnhancer:
     * Runtime errors for lacking default constructors: simply implement them for all `@Entity` annotated classes.
 In most cases adding `public ClassName() {}` suffices.
+IntelliJ can help with that.
     * In some cases a member field's getter needs to be implemented and used (instead of the member field access) for Hibernate to work.
-This usually results in some Entity's member field still being `null` where you did not expect it.
-    * When a class implemented getters/setters in Play1 code, due to the PropertiesEnhancer, all member field accessors were intercepted and relayed to those getters/setters.
-In RePlay member field's direct access just be that: direct member field access (including Model's `obj.id = newValue;` becoming `obj.getId();`).
-  * **TIP**: Consider making the member field private when adding its getter and setter: it is safer since you cannot accidentally bypass the getter/setter, but doing so requires a lot of work on the Groovy templates for which your IDE cannot help you (due to a lack of type-safety).
+IntelliJ can do this per file, right click a file and `Refactor > Encapsulate fields`, where you pick all public non-static fields.
+    * Since Groovy maps direct field access to use the getters and setters, your template code should still work.
-  * **TIP**: By setting `play.propertiesEnhancer.enabled=false` in `conf/application.conf` of a Play1 project, the work required can be performed on the Play1 based version of the application.
-This approach can also help get an idea of how much actually breaks.
+  * **TIP**: By setting `play.propertiesEnhancer.enabled=false` in `conf/application.conf` of a Play1 project, this work required can be performed on the Play1 based version of the application.
 * Play1's `JPAEnhancer` was removed.
   * In RePlay, classes that extend `Model` have to implement `create`, `count`, `find*`, `all` and `delete*` methods themselves.
     * **TIP**: Reimplementing these methods using RePlay's `play.db.jpa.JPARepository`.